-It’s starting to feel like everyone, and their grandma is jetting off to Lisbon these days, and for good reason.
+It’s starting to feel like everyone, and their grandma is jetting off to Lisbon these days, and for a good reason.
 It’s one of the most beautiful cities in Europe (in my opinion.)
 It’s an artist’s dream and the perfect gateway to everything Portugal has to offer.

-My partner and I spent a month in Lisbon, working, traveling and exploring cafes, co-working spaces, vegan and vegetarian restaurants, rooftop bars and all the little wine parks scattered around the neighborhoods.
+My partner and I spent a month in Lisbon, working, traveling, and exploring cafes, co-working spaces, vegan and vegetarian restaurants, rooftop bars, and all the little wine parks scattered around the neighborhoods.

 Here are my recommendations for where to stay, where to eat, and what to do in Lisbon, Portugal:

 Where to Stay: